Anthony Eden: Suez (1956)

 Israel invaded the Sinai peninsula at the end of October 1956.
 Britain and France moved in ostensibly to separate the two sides and bring peace, but in fact to regain control of the canal and overthrow Nasser.
 The United States immediately and strongly opposed the invasion.
 The United Nations denounced the invasion, the Soviets were bellicose, and only New Zealand, Australia, West Germany and South Africa spoke out for Britain's position.

-The Suez Canal was of lesser economic importance to the US, which acquired only 15 percent of its oil through that route (compared to well over half of the total oil supply to the UK) at the time.
+The Suez Canal was of lesser economic importance to the US, which acquired only 15 per cent of its oil through that route (compared to well over half of the total oil supply to Britain) at the time.
 Eisenhower wanted to broker international peace in "fragile" regions.
 He did not see Nasser as a serious threat to the West, but he was concerned that the Soviets, who were well known to want a permanent warm water base for their Black Sea Fleet in the Mediterranean, might side with Egypt.
 Eisenhower feared a pro-Soviet backlash amongst the Arab nations if, as seemed likely, Egypt suffered an humiliating defeat at the hands of the British, French and Israelis.

 Eden, who faced domestic pressure from his party to take action, as well as stopping the decline of British influence in the Middle East, had ignored Britain's financial dependence on the US in the wake of the Second World War, and had assumed the US would automatically endorse whatever action taken by its closest ally.
-At the 'Law not War' rally in Trafalgar Square on 4 November 1956, Eden was ridiculed by Aneurin Bevan: "Sir Anthony Eden has been pretending that he is now invading Egypt to strengthen the United Nations.
+At the 'Law not War' rally in Trafalgar Square on 4 November 1956, Eden was ridiculed by Aneurin Bevan: Sir Anthony Eden has been pretending that he is now invading Egypt to strengthen the United Nations.
 Every burglar of course could say the same thing; he could argue that he was entering the house to train the police.
-So, if Sir Anthony Eden is sincere in what he is saying, and he may be, then he is too stupid to be a prime minister".
+So, if Sir Anthony Eden is sincere in what he is saying, and he may be, then he is too stupid to be a prime minister.
 Public opinion was mixed; some historians think that the majority of public opinion in the UK was on Eden's side.